wanecek/eitl01-scripts/README.md

 ## Directory Structure

 - `cfg` - Config files
+- `plots` - Scripts used for creating plots and tables.
+See subdir for README.
 - `power-monitoring` - systemd service for monitoring power consumption
 - `sysstat-montioring` - systemd service for monitoring system resource usage